-Heritable Bank PIc is a UK registered bank operating under Scottish law.
+Heritable Bank Plc is a UK registered bank operating under Scottish law.
 The company was placed in administration on 7 October 2008.
 In relation to the 2008/09 statement of accounts the Council decided to recognise an impairment based on recovering 80p in the £.
 The progress report issued to creditors, by the administrators Ernst and Young in August 2011, noted a base case return to creditors of 86 to 90 pence in the £.
 The latest updates from the administrators have not changed this estimate.
-Total dividends paid to date are 74.54% of the claim - including dividends of 6.64% in 2012/13.
+Total dividends paid to date are 77.2% of the claim.
 In calculating the current expected recoverable amount the Council has made the following assumptions in respect of the timing of recoveries: